marbl/verkko/README.md

       --hic1 hic/*R1*fastq.gz  \
       --hic2 hic/*R2*fastq.gz

-To run in PoreC, reads should be provided using the --porec option.
+To run in PoreC mode, reads should be provided using the --porec option.
 For example:

     verkko -d asm \
       --hifi hifi/*.fastq.gz \